Statistics Notebook

 print(f"U={stat:.1f}, p={p:.4f}")

-Mann-Whitney tests whether one group tends to have higher values than the other, without assuming normality.
-For large samples (n > 30), the t-test is usually robust enough due to the CLT.
+Mann-Whitney checks whether one group tends to have higher values than the other, with no assumption about normality.
+For large samples (n > 30), the t-test is usually robust enough thanks to the CLT.

 Confidence Intervals

-A confidence interval (CI) gives a range for the true population parameter, rather than a single point estimate.
-It is more informative than a p-value alone — it tells you both whether an effect is significant and how large it is.
+A confidence interval (CI) gives a range for the true population value, instead of a single number.
+It is more useful than a p-value alone, because it tells you both whether an effect is real and how big it is.

 95% Confidence Interval for a Mean